-Today I want to share three paintings of a range of paintings I am working on for an art exhibition in April at Longstreet Art; in Pretoria.
+Today I want to share three paintings of a range of paintings I am working on for an art exhibition.

 The theme of the exhibition: “From broken open to breakthrough”.